Child Protection and Safeguarding Policy

 Prevent/Channel Referrals: Refer to MASH (mash@coventry.gov.uk) and to CTU_GATEWAY@west-midlands.pnn.police.uk

-5.16 If a child’s situation does not appear to be improving following a referral, the school may re-refer the child.
-We will also consider using the Coventry Safeguarding Children Partnership’s Managing Professional Disagreements policy LINK UPDATED. to ensure that our concerns have been addressed and that the situation improves for the child.
+5.18.1 If a child’s situation does not appear to be improving following a referral, the school may re-refer the child.
+We will also consider using the Coventry Safeguarding Children Partnership’s Managing Professional Disagreements policy to ensure that our concerns have been addressed and that the situation improves for the child.

 6 Record-keeping

-6.1 Information will be kept confidential and stored securely.
+6.1 All concerns, discussions and decision made will be recorded in writing and kept confidential and stored securely.

 6.2 A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children’s files.
 This will be separate from the main school file and will only be accessed by the relevant safeguarding staff.

-6.3 Stoke Primary School keeps all safeguarding files electronically, using a system called CPOMs.
+6.3 Stoke Primary School keeps all safeguarding files electronically, using a system called Child Protection Online Management System (CPOMS).

 6.4 Staff will submit all concerns in writing to the DSL at the earliest opportunity.
 This may be after having a verbal conversation, but conversations will also be followed up in writing.

-6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file.
+6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file in a timely manner (within 5 days for in-year transfers).
 Once received by the new school, this school will not retain the information.

-6.6 The school will seek at least two emergency contacts for every child.
+6.6 The school will seek to hold at least two emergency contacts for every child.

 6.7 All data processed by Stoke Primary School is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
-Please see the following policies for additional information.
-All policies are held on the school website https://www.stoke.coventry.sch.uk/policies/
+Please see the following policies for additional information;

 7 Photography and Images